How does snow form?

-The size and make up of a snowflake depends on how many ice crystals group together and this will be determined by air temperatures.
+The size and composition of a snowflake depend on how many ice crystals group together and this will be determined by air temperatures.
 Snowflakes that fall through dry, cool air will be small, powdery snowflakes that don't stick together.
 This 'dry' snow is ideal for snow sports but is more likely to drift in windy weather.

 When the temperature is slightly warmer than 0 °C, the snowflakes will melt around the edges and stick together to become big, heavy flakes.
 This creates 'wet' snow which sticks together easily and is good for making snowmen.